a2stuff/a2d/res/notes/testplan.md

 ## Date & Time

-* Configure a system with a realtime clock.
+* Configure a system with a real-time clock.
 Launch DeskTop.
 Run the Date and Time desk accessory.
 Press Escape key.
 Verify the desk accessory exits.
 Repeat with the Return key.

 * Run DeskTop on a system without a system clock.
 Run Apple Menu > Control Panels > Date and Time.
 Set date.
 Reboot system, and re-run DeskTop.
 Create a new folder.
 Use File > Get Info.
 Verify that the date was saved/restored.

 * On a system with a system clock, invoke Apple Menu > Control Panels > Date and Time.
 Verify that the date and time are read-only.

-* Configure a system with a realtime clock.
+* Configure a system with a real-time clock.
 Launch DeskTop.
 Run the Date and Time DA, and change the setting to 12 hour.
 Verify that the time is shown as 12-hour, and if less than 10 is displayed without a leading 0.
-* Configure a system with a realtime clock.
+* Configure a system with a real-time clock.
 Launch DeskTop.
 Run the Date and Time DA, and change the setting to 24 hour.
 Verify that the time is shown as 24-hour, and if less than 10 is displayed with a leading 0.
-* Configure a system without a realtime clock.
+* Configure a system without a real-time clock.
 Launch DeskTop.
 Run the Date and Time DA, and change the setting to 12 hour.
 Verify that the time is shown as 12-hour, and if less than 10 is displayed without a leading 0.
 Use the Right Arrow and Left Arrow keys and the mouse, and verify that the AM/PM field is selectable.
 Select the AM/PM field.
 Use the up and down arrow keys and the arrow buttons, and verify that the field toggles.
 Select the hours field.
 Use the up and down arrow keys and the arrow buttons, and verify that the field cycles from 1 through 12.
-* Configure a system without a realtime clock.
+* Configure a system without a real-time clock.
 Launch DeskTop.
 Run the Date and Time DA, and change the setting to 24 hour.
 Verify that the time is shown as 24-hour, and if less than 10 is displayed with a leading 0.
 Use the Right Arrow and Left Arrow keys and the mouse, and verify that the AM/PM field is not selectable.
 Use the up and down arrow keys and the arrow buttons, and verify that the field cycles from 0 through 23.
-* Configure a system without a realtime clock.
+* Configure a system without a real-time clock.
 Launch DeskTop.
 Run the Date and Time DA.
 Change the month and year, and verify that the day range is clamped to 28, 29, 30 or 31 as appropriate, including for leap years.
-* Configure a system without a realtime clock.
+* Configure a system without a real-time clock.
 Launch DeskTop.
 Run the Date and Time DA.
 Click on the up/down arrows.
 Verify that they invert correctly when the button is down.
-* Configure a system without a realtime clock.
+* Configure a system without a real-time clock.
 Launch DeskTop.
 Run the Date and Time DA.
 Click in the various fields (day/month/year/hour/minutes/period).
 Verify that the appropriate field highlights.
-* Configure a system without a realtime clock.
+* Configure a system without a real-time clock.
 Launch DeskTop.
 Run the Date and Time DA.
 Change the setting to 12 hour.
 Click on the AM/PM field.
 Verify that the field highlights.
-* Configure a system without a realtime clock.
+* Configure a system without a real-time clock.
 Launch DeskTop.
 Run the Date and Time DA.
 Change the setting to 24 hour.
 Click where the AM/PM field would be, to the right of the minutes field.
 Verify that nothing happens.
-* Configure a system without a realtime clock.
+* Configure a system without a real-time clock.
 Launch DeskTop.
 Run the Date and Time DA.
 Click the year field.
 Click the up arrow.
 Verify that the year increments.
 Click the down arrow.
 Verify that the year decrements.
 Verify that only the clicked buttons highlight, and that they un-highlight correctly when the button is released.

 ## Calendar

-* Configure a system with a realtime clock.
+* Configure a system with a real-time clock.
 Launch DeskTop.
 Run the Calendar DA.
 Verify that it starts up showing the current month and year correctly.
-* Configure a system without a realtime clock.
+* Configure a system without a real-time clock.
 Launch DeskTop.
 Run the Calendar DA.
 Verify that it starts up showing the build's release month and year correctly.

 ## Sort Directory